tus/tusd/README.md

   (reverse CDN)
 * Alternative storage backends: Cloud Files, Dropbox, etc.
 * More clients: Android, PhoneGap, etc.
-* Processing pipelines: Zencoder, Encoding.com, etc.
+* Service integrations: Zencoder, Encoding.com, Youtube, Vimeo, Facebook, etc.
+* File meta data analysis
+* Thumbnail generation

 Once the project matures, we plan to offer a hosted service and support contracts.
 However, all code will continue to be released as open source, and